Net-zero emissions: Politics

 In the mid-2020s net zero became more politically divisive in some places, such as the USA, EU and UK.
 As part of the politics of climate change it has been argued that "policymakers need to engage in complex confrontational politics if we want to secure the transition to net zero" and that "the path to net zero must be shaped politically".
 Some politicians, like Chris Wright, have described net zero targets as harmful or too expensive.
 Some media says net zero will increase prices.
 However it has been argued that they are misrepresenting the economics of climate change and that net zero is cheaper than not zero.

 There are also implications for the workforce that will have political implications, with some industries and regions more at risk than others.
 In the UK for example, London and the South East have more jobs in the service sector that are likely to be less affected compared to heavy industry concentrated in the Midlands and the North.

-It is argued that net zero in India "will largely depend upon the synergy between national and state government policies and actions across various economic and social sectors."
+It is argued that net zero in India "will largely depend upon the synergy between national and state government policies and actions across various economic and social sectors".

-Some cattle farmers are lobbying for GWP*, which has been described as "dangerous".
+Some cattle farmers are lobbying for GWP*, (Note: A measure of the change in global warming potential (GWP) over a period of time compared to the global warming potential at a selected base year.) which has been described as "dangerous".